Language: EN

 Continuous Rotation Servo Motors

-A continuous rotation servo is a variant of a conventional servo, in which the electronics are modified so that the signal controls the speed instead of the position.
+A continuous rotation servo is a variant of a conventional servo, in which the electronics are modified so that the signal controls speed instead of position.

 arduino-motores-servo-rotacion-continua

-As its name suggests, continuous rotation servos are capable of completing a full turn, behaving similarly to a DC motor, with integrated speed control.
-In return, we lose position control, so if we want to control it, we must add an encoder.
+As its name indicates, continuous rotation servos are capable of making a full rotation, behaving similarly to a DC motor, with integrated speed control.
+In return, we lose position control, so if we want to control it, we will need to add an encoder.

-However, continuous rotation servos do not offer precise control over the rotational speed since, in general, they do not have a linear response to the received signal.
-To have good control, we will have to calibrate the servo and adjust the sent signal, or again add an encoder.
+However, continuous rotation servos do not offer precise control over rotation speed as they generally do not present a linear response to the received signal.
+To have good control, we will need to calibrate the servo and adjust the sent signal, or again add an encoder.

 Stepper Motors

 Stepper motors (also called stepper) are another type of motor widely used in robotics.
-In this type of motor, the shaft rotates a fixed angle called a “step” when indicated by a processor.
-The step varies by motor model, with common values being 1.8º (200 steps per turn) and 3.75º (96 steps per turn).
+In these motors, the shaft rotates a fixed angle called “step” when indicated by a processor.
+The step varies by motor model, with common values being 1.8º (200 steps per revolution) and 3.75º (96 steps per revolution).

 arduino-motores-paso-paso

-In general, a stepper motor consists of a stator with two coils shifted by 90º and a rotor consisting of a permanent magnet installed solidly on the shaft.
+In general, a stepper motor consists of a stator with two coils phased at 90º and a rotor made of a permanent magnet installed solidly to the shaft.

-By applying a suitable switching sequence to the coils, we can gradually orient the magnet until it completes a full turn.
+By applying a suitable sequencing of the coils we can progressively orient the magnet until a complete turn is achieved.
 If the sequence is incorrect, the motor will not move.

 arduino-motores-paso-a-paso-secuencia

-For this reason, a stepper motor necessarily needs a processor to function and cannot be simply activated by connecting them to power.
+For this reason, a stepper motor requires a processor to function, making it impossible to activate them by simply connecting them to power.

-In the real world, a motor that is only capable of steps of 90º would not be very useful.
+In the real world, a motor that can only step 90º would not be very useful.
 To achieve a smaller step, we could think of adding multiple coils, but we would add weight without increasing power.

-To achieve the effect of having “multiple coils,” the variation of magnetic reluctance is used.
-There is a toothed wheel coupled to the shaft, with a number of teeth such that the next tooth is out of phase with the remaining coils.
+To achieve the effect of having “multiple coils,” the variation of magnetic reluctance is employed.
+A toothed wheel is coupled to the shaft, with a number of teeth such that the next tooth is offset from the remaining coils.

 arduino-paso-paso-funcionamiento

-In the image above, it may seem like there are “8 coils” but there are actually only 2 coils A and B, each with 4 poles.
-When activating a coil, all poles work together.
+In the upper image, it may seem that there are “8 coils,” but there are actually only 2 coils A and B, each with 4 poles.
+When activating a coil, all poles operate together.

 There are unipolar or bipolar motors.
-The difference is that unipolar motors have both coils split in two, for which they have an additional terminal in each phase.
+The difference is that unipolar motors have both coils divided into two, which means they have an additional terminal for each phase.

 arduino-motores-unipolar-bipolar

-Bipolar motors have four conductors, and unipolar motors have five or six (depending on whether the intermediate terminal is common to both coils).
+Bipolar motors have four conductors, while unipolar motors have five or six (depending on whether the common terminal is shared between both coils).

-Unipolar motors can be easier to operate, as if we only use half a coil, we can avoid having to reverse the coil’s direction of circulation.
-On the contrary, if we operate in unipolar mode, we will have less power, since we are only using half a coil to operate the motor.
+Unipolar motors can be easier to operate, as using only half a coil allows us to avoid having to reverse the direction of current flow in the coil.
+Conversely, if we operate in unipolar mode, we will have less power, as we are only using half a coil to operate the motor.

-With current electronics and existing controllers, reversing the direction of the current is not difficult, so in general, we will prefer bipolar motors.
-However, any unipolar motor can be operated as bipolar by simply leaving the intermediate terminal unconnected.
+With current electronics and existing controllers, reversing the direction of current is not a difficulty, so in general, we will prefer bipolar motors.
+However, any unipolar motor can be operated as a bipolar one, simply by leaving the common terminal disconnected.

 arduino-paso-a-paso-interior

-The maximum speed is also intermediate, although it is difficult to determine because it depends on the motor’s internal parameters and working conditions.
-By way of example, the typical maximum speed of a NEMA 17 motor is around 600 rpm, reaching up to 4800 rpm in some models.
+The maximum speed is also intermediate, although it is difficult to determine as it depends on the motor’s internal parameters and operating conditions.
+For example, the typical maximum speed of a NEMA 17 motor is around 600 rpm, reaching up to 4800 rpm in some models.

 In the past, we could recycle stepper motors from machines such as scanners and printers, but they have progressively been replaced by DC motors.

 Stepper motors are widely used in electronics projects, such as 3D printers and CNC machines.
-They are also suitable for heavy vehicles, or those that require great synchronization between wheels, such as vehicles with omni wheels or mecanum wheels.
+They are also suitable for heavy vehicles or those requiring great synchronization between wheels, such as vehicles with omni wheels or mecanum wheels.

 28BYJ-48 Stepper Motor

-The 28BYJ-48 motor is a small-sized and low-priced stepper motor.
-Electrically, it is a low-power motor, powered at 5V, and a step of 5.624 (64 steps).
+The 28BYJ-48 motor is a small and low-cost stepper motor.
+Electrically, it is a low-power motor, powered at 5V, with a step of 5.624 (64 steps).
 But it has the peculiarity of incorporating an internal reducer of 1/64.

 arduino-motores-byj48

-Don’t let its small price and modest features make you discard this motor.
-Its high precision and low price make it interesting for precision applications, such as rotating the platform for 3D scanning, or directing a sensor or laser.
+Don’t let its low price and modest characteristics make you dismiss this motor.
+Its high precision and low cost make it interesting for precision applications, such as rotating a platform for 3D scanning or directing a sensor or laser.

-It can even be a viable substitute for servos in some articulated robots that require high precision and low speed, such as articulated robots that draw.
+It can even be a viable substitute for servos in some articulated robots that require high precision and low speed, such as articulated drawing robots.

 Summary Table

 The above information is summarized in the following table.
-Of course, it will depend on the particular model of each chosen motor, but in broad strokes and as a summary,
+Of course, this will depend on the particular model of each chosen motor, but broadly speaking and as a summary,

-(*) With encoder, all transition to absolute control of position and speed
+(*) With encoder, all switch to absolute position and speed control

 Conclusions

 DC motors are a winning option for vehicles with wheels or tracks.
-To have adequate speed control, encoders need to be added.
+To have adequate speed control, we will need to add encoders.

-An alternative is to use continuous servo motors, providing simple speed control.
-It’s also a suitable option for robots with more than two motors, such as omniwheels or mecanum wheel robots.
+An alternative is to use continuous rotation servos, which provide simple speed control.
+They are also a suitable option for robots with more than two motors, such as robots with omniwheels or mecanum wheels.

-Conventional servos are the standout choice for robots with joints like robotic arms, hexapods, and bipeds.
+Conventional servos are the standout option for jointed robots such as robotic arms, hexapods, and bipeds.

-Brushless motors are more suitable for projects that require high speeds with little weight, such as quadcopters and other aerial or maritime vehicles.
+Brushless motors are more suitable for projects that require high speeds with low weight, such as quadcopters and other aerial or maritime vehicles.

 Finally, stepper motors are suitable for applications with high precision in speed and position, such as 3D printers, CNC machines, and advanced vehicles.